Luca-Sclisizzo/GWAS-training-first/README.md

 Contents of the scripts:
 1. "Script1_QC_finito.sh": it's the script to perform the Quality Check on the SNPs
 2. "Script2_PCA.sh": it's the script to perfotm the PCA on the samples
-3. "population_info": this is the txt file that contains the information of the samples' population
+3. "population_info.txt": this is the txt file that contains the information of the samples' population
 4. "PCA-plot": this is the python script to plot the PCA